ppy/osu-wiki/news/2023/2023-02-12-community-choice-2022-results.md

 That's it for Community Choice 2022!
 A big thank you to everyone who took the time to have their say and vote for their favourites.

-As an extra aside, we've expanded the Mappers' Favourite voting this year to include anyone who has ever had a beatmap Ranked including guest difficulties, which increased the total eligible mapper pool by around about 11%.
+As an extra aside, we've expanded the Mappers' Favourite voting this year to include anyone who has ever had a beatmap Ranked *including guest difficulties*, which increased the total eligible mapper pool by around about 11%.

-To keep things fresh in 2024, we'll likely be shaking up how this poll is run If you've got a spicy idea for how to spruce up the polls, toss them in the comments below — but you only get points if you manage to suggest something that doesn't involve removing someone else's ability to vote!
+To keep things fresh in 2024, we'll likely be shaking up how this poll is run.
+If you've got a spicy idea for how to spruce up the polls, toss them in the comments below — but you only get points if you manage to suggest something that doesn't involve removing someone else's ability to vote!

-If you're interested in checking out the full voting totals, [click this link to be taken to the Community Choice 2022 Results spreadsheet](https://docs.google.com/spreadsheets/d/1TXQe1IpdXEDmHNu_bm4JKpk_r1y4oZRGon2LM-lw6aY/edit?usp=sharing).
+If you're interested in checking out the full voting totals, have a quick glance over the [Community Choice 2022 results spreadsheet](https://docs.google.com/spreadsheets/d/1TXQe1IpdXEDmHNu_bm4JKpk_r1y4oZRGon2LM-lw6aY/edit?usp=sharing).
 If only the top 50 entries are your jam, [the contest listings](https://osu.ppy.sh/community/contests/162) have all the details for you, plus clickable links.

 —Ephemeral